jvuyvico/Final-Undergraduate-Project/README.md

 # EEE-198

 Alll final files are under the main branch.
 Check for latest versions.
+Final app version is TestV4

 How to add in Git using Github Desktop